 PCPs will receive from the Group a list of new members who potentially require an initial assessment of their health care needs.
 PCPs are responsible for contacting new members via telephone and/or mail to assess the member's current need for an initial assessment and to schedule an appointment to complete the initial assessment, where necessary.
 If the member cannot be reached by telephone, the PCP must mail a new member letter.
 If the PCP determines that a qualifying assessment has been performed elsewhere, the appropriate records must be obtained and documented in the member's medical record.
-All attempts to complete an initial assessment, must be documented in the member misses a scheduled appointment or refuses to complete the assessment, must be documented in the member's medical record.
+All attempts to complete an initial assessment, including instances where the member misses a scheduled appointment or refuses to complete the assessment, must be documented in the member's medical record.
+Documentation of assessments will be included in the member's medical record and will be utilized, as appropriate, for follow up and coordination services.